BTC, ETH, BNB, SOL, ADA, XRP, DOT, DOGE, AVAX, SHIB

 BNB / USDT

-Failure to exceed $ 669.30 may have caused short-term traders to reserve profits.
-That brought the price down below the 20-day EMA ($ 590) on November 26.
-The bears will now attempt to sink the BNB / USDT pair to the 50-day simple moving average (SMA) ($ 539).
+The long tail of the November 28 Binance Coin (BNB) candle indicates that the bulls are buying the dips below the 20-day EMA ($ 595).
+The bulls will now attempt to push the price to the overhead resistance zone at $ 669.30 to $ 691.80.

-A breakout and close below the 50-day Simple Moving Average (SMA) may indicate a change in trend.
-Selling could accelerate on a break below $ 510.
-The pair could then drop to $ 450.
+A breakout and close above $ 669.30 will complete an inverted H&S pattern.
+This bullish setup has a target target at $ 828.60.
+The 20-day EMA is trying to show up and the RSI is at 56, which suggests that the bulls are trying to gain the upper hand.

-The bulls will have to push and hold the price above the overhead resistance zone of $ 669.30 to $ 691.80 to signal the resumption of the uptrend.
+The first sign of weakness will be a breakout and a close below the 20-day EMA.
+Then the bears will try to sink and hold the price below the 50-day SMA.
+Such a move could result in a decline from the strong support at $ 510.

 SOL / USDT